 - cheap food to grow the meat: most meat products sold in the U.S. today are fed by corn, which is not natural to that animal’s diet and results in an inferior piece of meat

-- corn is also heavily subsidized (to the tune of $84 billion over the last 17 years) and ultimately, we all are paying for that as taxpayers
+- corn is also heavily subsidized (to the tune of billions per year) and ultimately, we all are paying for that as taxpayers

 - hormones to boost artificial growth/milk production in shorter amounts of time – who has time for an animal to grow naturally?